gamesbook/protograf/docs/source/customised_shapes.rst

       .. code:: python

-        small_dot = dot(dot_width=4, fill="white")
+        a_dot = dot(dot_width=4, fill="white")
         Triangle(
             cx=2, cy=3,
             side=1.5,
             perbii="s ne nw",
-            centre_shapes=[(small_dot)],
+            centre_shapes=[(a_dot)],
             title="perbii",
             fill="gold")

       All examples share a common small circle, or ``Dot`` drawn at their centroid via the *centre_shapes* property.

-      The top example shows perbii constructed in all directions for a equilateral Triangle.
+      The top example shows perbii constructed in all directions for an equilateral Triangle.

-      The middle example shows perbii constructed in all directions for a isosceles Triangle.
+      The middle example shows perbii constructed in all directions for an isosceles Triangle.

-      The lower example shows perbii constructed in all directions for a irregular Triangle.
+      The lower example shows perbii constructed in all directions for an irregular Triangle.

 ===== ======